Breast Lift (Mastopexy Surgery) Sydney & Bella Vista

 • Implant Rupture – If patients decide to have implants inserted, rupture can be a possible complication.
 Implant rupturing occurs when the shell of the implant is weakened and tears.
 In most cases, ruptures are only more likely as the implant ages or if capsular contracture occurs.
 Capsular contracture is the body’s response to foreign material, resulting in a hard capsule forming around one or both implants.
 If one breast appears firmer and feels harder than the other, it might be a sign of capsular contracture.

-How much does a breast lift mastopexy cost in Sydney?
+How much does a breast lift mastopexy cost in Sydney & Bella Vista?

 The final cost of a breast lift mastopexy will vary between patients.
 This is because several different factors need to be considered.
 The amount of skin and tissue that needs to be removed, whether or not implants are required at the hospital, and anaesthetist fees all affect the cost.
 If certain criteria are met, there is a high chance that patients can apply for a Medicare rebate following their surgery.
 However, the ptosis must be severe enough to warrant the surgery.
 Dr Norris will take you through the requirements for a rebate application during your consultation.